storj/storj/docs/design/auditing-containment.md

 }
 ```
 `pendingAudit` entries are created and added to the ContainmentDB when a node seems to be online and opens a connection with the satellite to be audited (this happens within the existing Verify function in the audit package), but then refuses to send the requested erasure share.
+There should not be more than one pendingAudit per node.

 Additionally, the satellite should make sure to empty the ContainmentDB of certain pending audits when segments are deleted.